 - Accounting firms will be one of the first users of our product (they’re already invoicing folks in crypto)

 - Ecosystem Champions, where they’re incentivized to be promoting payment-like products to their ecosystem

 We’re currently working closely with Solana (Pay), Circle (USDC), and six crypto accounting firms

 Team: Strong in product & eng; deep in crypto; experienced problem ourselves

-Alex has particularly worked on the AP/AR solutions and infrastructure at Homebound, already knowing and understanding the complexities of AP/AR even outside of web3, and integrating with accounting software for growing startups.
+We’ve worked on the AP/AR solutions & accounting already knowing and understanding the complexities of AP/AR even outside of web3, and integrating with accounting software for growing startups.

 Our founding team has shared history working at LinkedIn, are product & engineering leads at startups, and have tinkered on various web3 projects.
 Examples: